dhis2designlab/scp-website/README.md

 # scp-website
-The shared component platform website is currently very simple, made with create-react-app and uses the libraries in Tech.
+The shared component platform website is currently quite simple, allowing you to search for packages through npm.

 ## Tech
-* react
-* react-router
-* redux
-* @dhis2/ui
+Made with React and Redux

 ## Redux
 To install the devtools extension, see here and follow the "for Chrome/Firefox" guide: https://github.com/zalmoxisus/redux-devtools-extension